Hamlet (Thomas): Act 1 in detail

 Invocation.
 Hamlet addresses the Ghost (Hamlet: Spectre infernal!
-Image venerée! – "Infernal apparition!
+Image vénérée! – "Infernal apparition!
 Venerated image!").
 The ghost gives a sign indicating that Horatio and Marcellus should withdraw, and Hamlet orders them to do so.
 The ghost speaks: Écoute-moi! – "Listen to me!".
 He identifies himself and commands Hamlet to avenge him.
 Hamlet asks what is the crime he must avenge, and who has committed it?
 Sounds of music from within the castle, fanfares, and distant cannon are heard, and the Ghost responds: "Hark: it is he they are honoring, he who they have proclaimed King! ...
 The adulterer has defiled my royal residence: and he, to make his treason more complete, spying upon my sleep and taking advantage of the hour, poured poison on my sleeping lips. ...
 Avenge me, my son!
 Avenge your father! ...
 From your mother, though, turn your anger away, we must leave punishment in the care of heaven."
 The ghost withdraws, his parting words: Souviens-toi! – "Remember me!"
 Hamlet draws his sword and proclaims his intention to obey the ghost's command (Hamlet: Ombre chére, ombre vengeresse, j'exaucerai ton vœu! ... je me souviendrai! – "Beloved shade, avenging shade, I shall fulfill your command! ...
 I shall remember!").
 The English musicologist Elizabeth Forbes has written: "Even the composer's detractors, and there have been many, are agreed that Thomas' music for this scene is masterly; he catches the chilling, gloomy atmosphere perfectly...."
 In his review of the recording with Thomas Hampson as Hamlet, Barrymore Laurence Scherer says "Thomas captures Hamlet's shadowy malaise in both vocal line and somber accompaniment ...
 The intimacy of the recording provides Thomas Hampson with ample opportunity to make the most of the relationship between words and music..."
 The orchestral music which accompanies his vow to avenge his father's murder is another example of a theme which reoccurs multiple times at key points in the drama.